toddhalfpenny/widgets-on-pages/readme.txt

 == Installation ==

+''NOTE'' Apologies but you may lose the widgets in your customised sidebars if upgrading from pre 0.0.8 version.
+The cause of this loss is required to enhance functionality and reduce further possible loss of config when changing/modifying themes.
+The choice to to do this was not easy but hopefully will make the plugin more stable going forward.

 1. Install the plugin from within the Dashboard or upload the directory `widgets-on-pages` and all its contents to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress